Goldman Environmental Foundation

 - A personable, flexible, tenacious, diplomatic, and respectful demeanor

-- A collaborative work style and proven ability to serve as a team player and leader to motivate and inspire staff and colleagues
+- A collaborative work style and desire to be a team player

 - High energy level, impeccable integrity, entrepreneurial spirit, and a sense of humor